Mark-Hopkins-at-Williams/thesis-vinay-gopalan/README.md

 1. From the root directory, run `python3 clean_data.py` to create tweet data.
 You will find train.tsv and dev.tsv in the folder `data/SST-3`.

 2. From the root directory, run `python3 datamanager.py`.

+### Results

+The accuracy results of the experiements on the dev set will be in the file `data/bag-of-words/results.txt`.
+Furthermore, all softmax output vectors are in `outs.tsv` in the root directory and all predicted labels are in `preds.tsv` in the root directory.